-- The shock mount that comes with it is good, but the P sounds can causes resonance if close to the mic.
+The shock mount that comes with it is good, but the P sounds can cause resonance if close to the mic.

 A versatile mic with a bad pop filter and a questionable shock mount design.
 Great on female vocals and acoustic guitar especially.
 The common complaint seems to be that some people aren’t digging the mid-range bump and would rather have some sparkle in the treble range.

 Both are cardioid condenser microphones.

 The C214 has a -20dB pad which gives a maximum SPL of 156dB.
 The Baby Bottle has no onboard features and its SPL is 133dB.
 The C214 also has a low-cut filter.

 The C214 comes with a shock mount and metal carry case while the Baby Bottle comes with a Wood Box, shock mount, and pop filter.